 -

-Advance Care Plans: external thinking about your preferences for health and end-of-life decisions if you were not able to communicate your wishes in the future.
+Website - advance care planning: external a resource to help you think about health and end-of-life decisions if you are not able to communicate your wishes in the future.
+Resources are available in English, te reo Māori and Samoan.
+By tō tātou reo.

 Support for decision-making in the future

-- Enduring Power of Attorney: external choosing who you would like to help you make decisions or make decisions on your behalf if you become unable to make them yourself
+- Website - enduring power of Attorney: external choosing who you would like to help you make decisions or make decisions on your behalf if you become unable to make them yourself.
+By Office for Seniors Te Tari Kaumātua.

 - Everyone should get the support they need to make their own decisions: Supported decision-making is still important when the supporter has a formal legal role.